Shadowy Design Mind Artemy Lebedev Speaks About His New Moscow Metro Map

 But ruled against it, because the Moscow Metro doesn’t have ticket zones.

-Here it is in black, with greater detail that includes light rail showing the system in 2100:
+Here it is in black, with greater detail that includes light rail:

-off to Art.
-Lebedev Studio for a nice, clean map that brings Moscow’s subway system into

-the modern era.
-Now if only the rest of the government could be so nice
+Hatsoff to Art.
+Lebedev Studio for a nice, clean map that brings Moscow’s subway system intothe modern era.
+Now if only the rest of the government could be so niceand clean.